Clinic for General and Abdominal Surgery

 The Municipal Hospital of Pirmasens covers the entire spectrum of abdominal surgery.
 A key area of expertise is colorectal surgery and proctology, which deals with such problems of the rectum as haemorrhoids and anal fissures.
 Other work areas also include operative treatment of the thyroid and parathyroid glands, as well as the treatment of abdominal wall hernias and inguinal, umbilical and scar hernias.

-In close collaboration with the in-house Clinics for Radiology, Internal Medicine and Gastroenterology, the Municipal Hospital provides all of the latest diagnostic procedures.
+In close collaboration with the in-house Clinics for Radiology and Internal Medicine - Gastroenterology, the Municipal Hospital provides all of the latest diagnostic procedures.
 Based on the findings obtained, surgical procedures can be planned and prepared in a differentiated way.
 This permits the fastest possible healing and the greatest possible protection of the patient.

 The Clinic for General and Abdominal Surgery has experienced surgeons and physicians with particularly advanced qualifications in key sub-fields.
 The competent support of the Clinics for Vascular Surgery and Vascular Medicine, Trauma Surgery and Orthopaedics and Plastic Surgery and Hand Surgery is enlisted for interdisciplinary questions.
-Within the framework of the certified Colorectal Centre, a tumour conference is held on a weekly basis.
+Within the framework of the Colorectal Centre, a tumour conference is held on a weekly basis.
 Here, specialists from a variety of disciplines discuss the optimal path to take in the treatment of patients with tumours.

 Surgeries are performed using modern technologies and procedures.
 Abdominoscopy, for instance, is performed using the very latest generation of laparoscopic devices.
 Tissue sealing to stop bleeding; increasingly widely used and evolved minimally invasive procedures (keyword: keyhole); or autotransfusion are all examples of procedures that benefit the patient as a whole.